 Payment of a modified penalty is not to be regarded as an admission for the purposes of any proceedings, whether civil or criminal.

-[Section 175L inserted by No. 42 of 2004 s.
+[Section 175L inserted: No. 42 of 2004 s.
 129.]

 175M.
 Application of penalties collected

 An amount paid as a modified penalty is to be dealt with in accordance with section 312, unless section 175J(2) requires the amount to be refunded.